 Highest R-Value

 Coming in at R-87.85, the W27 provided the most thermal resistance of the walls tested.
 It also happened to be the thickest at over 20” thick.
-One way to turn this into an advantage however is to convert the window openings into a bench, banquette, or even a reading nook by setting the windows as close to the exterior surface of the wall as possible, thus creating a nearly 20” deep slab for sitting.
+One way to turn this into an advantage is to use the window openings for banquette seating.

 Highest R-Value per Dollar